Skip to Main Content

 To start your assignment design, start by thinking about your course learning outcomes.
 What types of assessments and research projects could demonstrate mastery of those outcomes?
 What is your vision for the skills that students will learn?
 Work backwards from here to figure out what requirements you’ll have and what tasks students will have to take to complete the project.

-Next, consider what research questions your students will be answering.
+Next, consider what research questions your students will be answering and determine how broad or narrow to make the focus of the research.
 Remember that a digital research project should still incorporate all of the components of a traditional one.
 Students should be asked to incorporate sources, synthesize information, relay important arguments, and present a unifying thesis to answer a research question.

-Think through options for final products for the research project.
+Think through format options for your students’ final products.
 What final products would align with learning outcomes and students’ research goals?
 Will you accept any type of final product or will it be more defined based on the goals of the assignment?

-Choose the digital methods, tools, or existing technical infrastructure that students will use for the project.
+Identify the digital methods, tools, or existing technical infrastructure that students will use for the project.
 You can limit the number of choices or leave it completely open to the students.
+If requiring specific tools, select tools that are either open access or supported through AU.

 Lastly, make sure to have an understanding of the technical skills that students might need to successfully complete the project.
 Walk through the tasks you’re asking students to do and try out the technologies you’re asking students to use so you have a sense of what they will need and how to avoid potential barriers.